01 of 05

 This process is a bit like making a chain stitch, only you're working the stitch onto the potholder instead of working it into thin air.

-These photos... show a few more stitches being added.
+These photos show a few more stitches being added.
 The upper pictures show how the front of the project works; the lower photos show the back of the work.
-Again, the lower photos were taken at an unnatural angle; I thought it was important to show you how the back of the work looks, but we couldn't get the pictures if I held the work naturally while crocheting.Continue to 5 of 5 below.
+Again, the lower photos were taken at an unnatural angle; we thought it was important to show you how the back of the work looks, but we couldn't get the pictures if we held the work naturally while crocheting.Continue to 5 of 5 below.

 05 of 05

-Right Photo: After finishing the first row of surface crochet slip stitches, I decided to add another layer of the same stitches overtop of it.
-I used embroidery floss, which is much finer than the kitchen cotton, to do this.
+- Right photo: After finishing the first row of surface crochet slip stitches, we decided to add another layer of the same stitches over the top of it.
+We used embroidery floss, which is much finer than the kitchen cotton, to do this.

-I'm adding this to my list of patriotic crochet patterns for Fourth of July.
+This is one of many patriotic crochet patterns for Fourth of July.
 If you don't care for red, white and blue, please feel free to recolor the design any way you like.
-If you'd like to make this a Valentine's Day pattern, switch the blues to pinks.
+If you'd like to make this Valentine's Day pattern, switch the blues to pinks.
 If you'd like to make this a Christmas pattern, switch the blues to greens.
 You could also just stick with the red and white stripes if you prefer; the red and white stripes resemble a candy cane.
 There are many interesting possibilities.